-The Organizational Science and Leadership concentration is designed to prepare students for leadership success in various organizational contexts across industries.
+The Critical & Creative Thinking, MA (MA CCT) with a concentration in Organizational Science & Leadership online program is designed to prepare students for leadership success in various organizational contexts across industries.

 University of Nebraska online courses are taught by expert faculty who embody the qualities resulting from research experience and professional/field experience.
 Students learn from faculty with a variety of backgrounds, many of whom are published researchers in their fields.
 NU faculty who teach online do so in a way that enables maximum learning and because technology provides students with maximum access to education.